-In contrast, this type of gasoline engine supply has the following disadvantages that it is more complicated and expensive, especially with regard to regulation.
+On the contrary, this type of fuel supply of the gasoline engine has the following disadvantages that it is more complicated and expensive, especially with regard to regulation.

-The thermal efficiency or performance of such an engine depends on the compression ratio, ratio between the maximum and minimum volumes of the combustion chamber.
-This ratio is usually 8 to 1 to 10 to 1 on most modern Otto engines.
-Higher ratios, such as 12 to 1, can be used, thereby increasing engine efficiency, but this design requires the use of high octane fuels to prevent detonation.
+The efficiency or thermal performance of an engine of this type depends on the compression ratio, the ratio between the maximum and minimum volumes of the combustion chamber.
+This ratio is usually 8 to 1 to 10 to 1 in most modern Otto engines.
+Higher ratios such as 12 to 1 can be used, thus increasing engine efficiency, but this design requires the use of high octane fuels to avoid detonation.

-A low compression ratio does not require high octane fuel to avoid this phenomenon, similarly, a high compression requires a high octane fuel, to avoid the effects of detonation, that is, self-ignition occurs of fuel before producing the spark in the spark plug.
-The average performance of a good 4-stroke Otto engine is 25 to 30%, lower than the performance achieved with the diesel engine.
-Diesel engines reach performances of 30 to 45%, precisely due to its higher compression ratio.
+A low compression ratio does not require a high octane fuel to avoid this phenomenon, in the same way, a high compression requires a high octane fuel, to avoid the effects of detonation, that is, auto-ignition occurs. before producing the spark at the spark plug.
+The average performance of a good Otto 4-stroke engine is 25 to 30%, lower than the performance achieved with a diesel engine.
+Diesel engines reach efficiencies of 30 to 45%, precisely due to their higher compression ratio.